Stationary process

-In mathematics and statistics, a stationary process (or a strict/strictly stationary process or strong/strongly stationary process) is a stochastic process whose unconditional joint probability distribution does not change when shifted in time.
-Consequently, parameters such as mean and variance also do not change over time.
-If you draw a line through the middle of a stationary process then it should be flat; it may have 'seasonal' cycles, but overall it does not trend up nor down.
+In mathematics and statistics, a stationary process (also called a strict/strictly stationary process or strong/strongly stationary process) is a stochastic process whose statistical properties, such as mean and variance, do not change over time.
+More formally, the joint probability distribution of the process remains the same when shifted in time.
+This implies that the process is statistically consistent across different time periods.
+Because many statistical procedures in time series analysis assume stationarity, non-stationary data are frequently transformed to achieve stationarity before analysis.

-Since stationarity is an assumption underlying many statistical procedures used in time series analysis, non-stationary data are often transformed to become stationary.
-The most common cause of violation of stationarity is a trend in the mean, which can be due either to the presence of a unit root or of a deterministic trend.
-In the former case of a unit root, stochastic shocks have permanent effects, and the process is not mean-reverting.
-In the latter case of a deterministic trend, the process is called a trend-stationary process, and stochastic shocks have only transitory effects after which the variable tends toward a deterministically evolving (non-constant) mean.
+A common cause of non-stationarity is a trend in the mean, which can be due to either a unit root or a deterministic trend.
+In the case of a unit root, stochastic shocks have permanent effects, and the process is not mean-reverting.
+With a deterministic trend, the process is called trend-stationary, and shocks have only transitory effects, with the variable tending towards a deterministically evolving mean.
+A trend-stationary process is not strictly stationary but can be made stationary by removing the trend.
+Similarly, processes with unit roots can be made stationary through differencing.

-A trend stationary process is not strictly stationary, but can easily be transformed into a stationary process by removing the underlying trend, which is solely a function of time.
-Similarly, processes with one or more unit roots can be made stationary through differencing.
-An important type of non-stationary process that does not include a trend-like behavior is a cyclostationary process, which is a stochastic process that varies cyclically with time.
+Another type of non-stationary process, distinct from those with trends, is a cyclostationary process, which exhibits cyclical variations over time.

-For many applications strict-sense stationarity is too restrictive.
-Other forms of stationarity such as wide-sense stationarity or N-th-order stationarity are then employed.
+Strict stationarity, as defined above, can be too restrictive for many applications.
+Therefore, other forms of stationarity, such as wide-sense stationarity or N-th-order stationarity, are often used.
 The definitions for different kinds of stationarity are not consistent among different authors (see Other terminology).